daredevilq/imperative-programming/README.md

 This repo is full of tasks written in c.
+(there's a lot of garbage here)